n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.redis.md

 * Delete a key from Redis.
 * Get the value of a key from Redis.
 * Returns generic information about the Redis instance.
 * Atomically increments a key by 1.
-Creates the key if it does not exist.
+Creates the key if it doesn'texist.
 * Returns all the keys matching a pattern.
 * Set the value of a key in redis.
 * Publish message to redis channel.